USEPA/WNTR/documentation/morph.rst

 ======================================

-The water network model morphology can be modified is several ways using WNTR, including network skeletonization and modifying node coordinates.
+The water network model morphology can be modified is several ways using WNTR, including network skeletonization, modifying node coordinates, and split or break pipes.

 Network skeletonization
 ----------------------------